JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 Hello everyone!
 Welcome to the PyCharm FastAPI Tutorial Series.

-In this tutorial we will be focusing on deploying our application in [Kubernetes](https://kubernetes.io/).
+In this tutorial, we will be focusing on deploying our application in [Kubernetes](https://kubernetes.io/).
 It is an open-source container-orchestration system for automating computer application deployment, scaling, and management.
 It was originally designed by [Google](https://about.google/) and is now maintained by the [Cloud Native Computing Foundation](https://www.cncf.io/).

 So, let’s get started.